DMMP0/BDT/readme.md

 All documents are generated in the folder "components/reports".
 They are later parsed into json format and sent into a temporary storage (Redis).

-***An instance of Redis Server must run for this layer to work.***
+***An instance of Redis container called 'redis' must run for this layer to work if you are not going to modify the code.***

 ## 1. Ingestion Layer

 The aim of the ingestion layer is to fetch the parsed data, categorize and divide it.
 A Kafka message producer will extract the data from Redis and divide it into topics before sending it.

-***An instance of Zookeeper and Apache Kafka must run for this layer to work.***
+***An instance of Zookeeper and Apache Kafka containers must run for this layer to work.
+Kafka container should be called 'kafka-server' if you are not going to modify the code. ***

 ## 2. Data Collector Layer

 This layer will read the messages with a Kafka Listener and based on the topic it will upload them into an object storage bucket.

-***An instance of Zookeeper and Apache Kafka must run for this layer to work.***
+***An instance of Zookeeper and Apache Kafka must run for this layer to work.
+Kafka container should be called 'kafka-server' if you are not going to modify the code***

-***Since Google Cloud Storage has been chosen as an object storage, the credentials json must be downloaded into the "credentials" folder.***

 ## 3. Data processing Layer

 This layer will fetch the records from the object storage, cleaning and preparing them for the database insertion.

-***An instance of Redis Server must run for this layer to work.***
+***An instance of Redis container called 'redis' must run for this layer to work  if you are not going to modify the code.***

 ## 4. Data Storage Layer

 This layer will fetch the prepared data from redis and insert it into an SQL database.

-***An instance of Redis Server must run for this layer to work.***
+***An instance of Redis container called 'redis' must run for this layer to work, if you are not going to modify the code.***

-***An instance of a mysql database also must run for this layer to work.
+***An instance of a mysql container called 'mysql' also must run for this layer to work, if you are not going to modify the code. ***
-We used a remote database server, so the code is expecting a file called "db-credentials.json" in the credentials' folder in order to work.***

 ## 5. Query Layer

 This layer will act as a broker between the front-end and the back-end of the application.

-***An instance of a mysql database also must run for this layer to work.
+***An instance of a mysql container called 'mysql' also must run for this layer to work, if you are not going to modify the code. ***
-We used a remote database server, so the code is expecting a file called "db-credentials.json" in the "credentials" folder in order to work.***

-## 6. Frontend

-As specified above, since the application is hosted in Anvil, the folder is currently devoided of working code.